dorianfm/soundandlight/readme.md

-# Halloween Sound & Light Controller
+# Festive Sound & Light Controller

 A controller to random play audio filesand make sychronised light effects using a string of controllable leds lights.